jdbloom/RL-CollectiveTransport/README.md

 Run `$python Main.py recording_folder -flags`

-`Main.py` Houses the main loop which works in tandom with Argos.
+`Main.py` houses the main loop which works in tandom with Argos.

 The `recording_folder` must contain two empty sub directories: `Data` and `Models`.
 The `recording_folder` is required for both testing and training.
 For example: `Test_Run/Data` and `Test_Run/Models`